Ancient and Classical Worlds Summer School

 Programme Director: Dr Justin Meggitt

-The Ancient Empires Summer School offers a rich selection of courses on a range of past cultures and civilisations taught by leading experts within their disciplines.
-Whether you are drawn by history or architecture, archaeology or literature, warfare or medicine, the programme allows you an unrivalled change to immerse yourself in the latest thinking on antiquity.
+The new Ancient and Classical Worlds Summer School will offer a rich selection of courses on a range of past cultures and civilisations taught by leading experts within their disciplines.
+Whether you are drawn by history or architecture, archaeology or literature, warfare or medicine, the programme will allow you an unrivalled change to immerse yourself in the latest thinking on antiquity.

 Who can apply?